SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

-If you set an actual ``Address`` instance as the value for ``john.residence.address``, and set an actual value for the address's ``street`` property, you can access the value of  property through the multi-level optional chaining:
+If you set an actual ``Address`` instance as the value for ``john.residence.address``, and set an actual value for the address's ``street`` property, you can access the value of the ``street`` property through multilevel optional chaining:

 .. testcode:: optionalChaining
    :compile: true